bparanj/crystal/programming/iac/docs/ansible/vpc-subnet.md

 aws ec2 describe-subnets --filters "Name=vpc-id,Values=vpc-xxxxxx" --query "Subnets[].{ID:SubnetId,CIDR:CidrBlock,VPC:VpcId}" --output table
 ```

-Replace `vpc-xxxxxx` with your actual VPC ID.
+Replace `vpc-xxxxxx` with your  VPC ID.
 This command uses the `describe-subnets` operation with an optional filter to only show subnets that belong to a specific VPC.
 The `--query` option formats the output to include the subnet ID, CIDR block, and associated VPC ID.

 ```bash
 aws ec2 describe-subnets --filters "Name=vpc-id,Values=vpc-0164b34c20f8a3819" --query "Subnets[].{ID:SubnetId,CIDR:CidrBlock,VPC:VpcId}" --output table